replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 1. Generate a service account or user API token in the vendor portal.
 To create new releases, the token must have `Read/Write` access.
 See [Generating API Tokens](/vendor/replicated-api-tokens).

-1. Set the environment variables, replacing `TOKEN` with the token you generated in the previous step:
+1. Set the environment variable, replacing `TOKEN` with the token you generated in the previous step:

     * **MacOs or Linux**: